Ataşehir

-Ataşehir is a district of Istanbul, Turkey.
+Ataşehir ([ataˈʃehiɾ]) is a municipality and district of Istanbul, Turkey.
+Its area is 25 km2, and its population is 423,127 (2022).
 It is located at the junction of the O-2 and O-4 motorways on the Anatolian (Asian) side of Istanbul.
 Its neighbours are the districts of Ümraniye to the north, Sancaktepe to the northeast, Maltepe to the east, Kadıköy to the south and Üsküdar to the west.

-As of 2021, the tallest skyscraper in Ataşehir, Istanbul and Turkey is Metropol Istanbul Tower 1 (70 floors, 301 metres tall including its twin spires), which is a mixed-use complex with three towers and a shopping mall.

-It's home to the soon-opening Istanbul Finance Centre.
+Since 2023, Ataşehir is home to the Istanbul Financial Center (IFC), where the new headquarters of the state-owned Turkish banks, such as the Turkish Central Bank, Ziraat Bank, VakıfBank and Halkbank, are located.
+Until 2023, the headquarters of these banks were in Ankara.
+As of 2024, the tallest buildings in Ataşehir are the 352 m Turkish Central Bank Tower, which is followed by Metropol Istanbul Tower A (70 floors / 301 metres including its twin spires).

 Unlike in Başakşehir, another satellite city (on the western part of the European side of Istanbul), no single-family house types were designed for Ataşehir's residential projects.
 Most buildings in Ataşehir are high-rise towers, while some of them (especially around the main public squares in the district) are among Istanbul's and Turkey's tallest skyscrapers.

 The M4 line (Kozyatağı and Yenisahra stations) of the Istanbul Metro serves the district.

 History

-Before 2009, the area of present-day Ataşehir was divided between the districts of Kadıköy, Üsküdar, Ümraniye and Kartal.
+In 2008 the district Ataşehir was created from parts of the districts Kadıköy, Üsküdar, Ümraniye and Kartal.

 The original housing development of Ataşehir was designed to include 18,000 high-rise condominiums offering luxury residences for 80,000 people with higher incomes.
 Ataşehir was awarded the Habitat prize in 2005.

 As of 2006, 8596 housing units were present within the site, housing approximately 35,000 people.
 New investments still continue on the last empty sites of the district.